alfnielsen/react-redux-action-dispatchers-hook/README.md

 **Short:** `Transform action creators into action dispatchers`

-This simple make the code i tiny more clean.
+This simple make the code a tiny more clean.
 (See example's)

 ## Example